About me.

 Short version –

-Robyn Annear is author of six books of history, including Bearbrass, A City Lost & Found: Whelan the Wrecker’s Melbourne, and Adrift in Melbourne: Seven Walks with Robyn Annear.
-Her podcast, Nothing on TV, present stories from Trove historical newspapers.
+Robyn Annear is author of eight books of history, including Bearbrass, A City Lost & Found: Whelan the Wrecker’s Melbourne, Adrift in Melbourne and, most recently, Corners of Melbourne: The great orange-peel panic & other stories from the streets.
+She appeared in the award-winning 2022 documentary, The Lost City of Melbourne.
+In her podcast, Nothing on TV, Robyn presents stories from Trove historical newspapers.

 Please credit: Photo by Penny Ryan.